arunxbh/PathfindingAlgorithmVisualizer/README.md

 ```python
 python3 -m pip install -U pygame --user
 ```
-Run the .py file to see the GUI.
+Run the .py file after optimizing all imports via an IDE to see the GUI.

 To play the game:
 - The first click positions your starting node at the location of the mouse on the grid.